moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 Coaching Right Now is our preferred and vetted coaching partner.
 If for some reason the coaches offered via Coaching Right Now do not fit your needs, please open an issue using the [Other G&D Types template](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other).
 After approvals, team members will provide a paid invoice to GitLab as proof for reimbursement.

-### English Language Courses

-**Description:** As GitLab expands globally, we want to support our team members where English may not be their first language.
-Managers are encouraged to recommend this to team members whose engagement as a part of GitLab and/or performance may be improved by further developing their English language skills.

-Examples of English Language Courses:

-- [Coursera](https://www.coursera.org/browse/language-learning/learning-english) offers a wide variety of online English courses in partnership with various reputable colleges and universities, like the [Business English for Non-Native Speakers course](https://www.coursera.org/specializations/business-english-speakers) and the [Improve your English Communication Skills Specialization](https://www.coursera.org/specializations/improve-english).
-Their courses range from improving your English language skills to more specialized courses that focus on English for STEM or career development.

-**Eligibility for Reimbursement:** Courses offered in-person or online by a credential college or university or an English language school are eligible for reimbursement.
-Reimbursement should happen upon course completion.

 ### Professional Development/Certifications/Licenses

 **Description:** Any certifications/licenses that you and your manager think will be relevant to your development.